Mold Remediation – The process of removing contamination consistent with the ANSI / IICRC S520 Standard for Professional Mold Remediation.

 - Mold needs to be physically removed (source removal).
 Do not spray disinfectants or bleach onto the mold.

-Our Process: Begins the moment you call us.
+Our Process: Begins the moment you call us at Complete Restoration & Cleaning Services.
 We will ask you pertinent questions to better understand your situation and schedule an appointment with you.

 - Perform a preliminary mold inspection